RED ZONE: Toxic and narcissistic relationship

 A child, who commonly cannot escape these conditions, and is forced to live in such an environment, creates a dream or imagination of how a perfect parent or a future partner of respective gender could be.

-Later in life a person, with such a childhood experience, searches for a partner with totally "opposite" qualities than that parent.
+Later in life a person, with such a childhood experience, searches for a partner with totally "opposite" qualities than the respective parent.

-And ask a question - who can play a perfect play and match the dream at the beginning of the relationship - it is a narcissist!
+Ask a question - who can play a perfect play and match the dream of someone with a poor childhood experiences - at least at the beginning of the relationship - it is a narcissist!

 That's why a personality miss-treated in the childhood so easily falls for a charming narcissist.

-Off course the idyllic theater lasts as long as the narcissist need to be sure that you belong to him/her.
+Off course the idyllic theater lasts as long as the narcissist need to make sure that you "belong" to him/her.

-Than the toxicity may start, and shifting between tyron and victim.
+Than the toxicity starts, and shifting between tyron and victim.

 3. How the narcissistic couple relationship evolves?